crowdsecurity/crowdsec-docs/crowdsec-docs/docs/troubleshooting.md

     - "evt.Parsed.request startsWith '/admin'"
 ```

 ## I receive few IPs in the community-blocklist

-The community-blocklist that you receive is based on your installed scenarios and if they are neither tainted nor custom.
+The community-blocklist that you receive is based on your installed scenarios, if they are neither tainted nor custom.

 For example, if your `crowdsecurity/ssh-bf` scenario is tainted, you will not receive IPs concerning this scenario in the `community-blocklist`.

 ## I want to set a custom/tainted scenario in simulation mode

 If you want to set a custom/tainted scenario in simulation mode, you need to provide the scenario's filename instead of its name.